What is Needle Felting?

 Needle felting is very easy to learn and most people will be able to teach themselves from a book or videos.
 There are lots of good tutorials on YouTube (some listed).

 A great way to get the basic equipment needed and good instructions is to buy a beginners kit.
 There are many attractive ones available and you will have everything you need to get a pleasing result.

-Two books I own and recommend are: Little Felted Animals by Marie-Noelle Horvath and Wool Buddies. which I have reviewed on this blog (click the link to see it).
+Two books I own and recommend are: Little Felted Animals by Marie-Noelle Horvath, Fleece Dog and Wool Buddies.
+I have reviewed the last two of these on this blog (click the links to see it).
 Links to these books are at the end of the article.